Danny Kirwan: Solo albums, 1975–1979

-None of Kirwan's solo releases was commercially successful, which could be attributed to his reluctance to perform live.
+None of Kirwan's solo releases achieved commercial success, which could be attributed to his lack of public visibility and reluctance to perform live.
 Kirwan did not play any live gigs after a few shows with Tramp and a single performance with Hungry Fighter, all in 1974.
 This left all three of his solo albums unsupported by any form of extra exposure or active promotion, apart from an irregular string of equally unsuccessful singles.
-None of his singles were released in continental Europe, where he might have enjoyed some success given Peter Green's resurgence there, particularly in Germany.
+No singles were released in continental Europe, where he might have enjoyed some success given Peter Green's resurgence there, particularly in Germany.